nutellayan/MariaDB_Database_Airplane/Test Cases/Test Case 1.md

 #### *Scenario Description*
 This test case identifies technicians who have tested aircraft models that match their documented areas of expertise.
 It ensures that each technician:

-- Is registered in the system "employee" and "technician"
+- Is registered in the system `employee` and `technician`

-- Has declared expertise in a specific aircraft model "technician_expertise"
+- Has declared expertise in a specific aircraft model `technician_expertise`

-- Participated in a valid testing event "testing_event"
+- Participated in a valid testing event `testing_event`

-- Was assigned to an aircraft whose model aligns with their expertise "airplane"
+- Was assigned to an aircraft whose model aligns with their expertise `airplane`

-- Received a score and was evaluated under a specific FAA test "faa_test"
+- Received a score and was evaluated under a specific FAA test `faa_test`

 ##### *Tables Used*
 - employee – Technician names